vecnet/dw/README.md

 This Django project has been tested on Windows 10 x64 and CentOS 7

 #Quick Start Guide
+0. Use setup.sh script to install system libraries and configure PostGIS

+    `sudo bash setup.sh`

 1. Create database structures
     `./manage.py syncdb`